Thousands in Europe march against Turkey's Syria offensive

 Polat also urged France to recall its ambassador to Turkey.

-Several French politicians from leftist to green took part in the march.
+Several French politicians from leftist to green took part in the Paris march.

-"It is historical nonsense what is happening in the north-east of Syria because they are the most faithful allies of France" said France Unbowed MP Eric Coquerel.
+"It is historical nonsense what is happening in the north-east of Syria because they are the most faithful allies of France" said Eric Coquerel, a lawmaker for the radical left France Unbowed party.

-Green Party senator Esther Benbassa said France should suspend the sale of arms to Turkey.
+Just hours before Paris announced the measure, Green Party senator Esther Benbassa called on France to suspend the sale of arms to Turkey -- a measure already announced by Finland, Germany, Norway and The Netherlands.

-Finland, Germany, Norway and The Netherlands have already announced that they are stopping arms exports to the country.